+Tuberculosis HIGH High burden (311-366/100K)

+COVID-19 HIGH

-Tuberculosis HIGH High burden (311-366/100K) COVID-19 HIGH Mitigations All personnel are to comply with ADF routine vaccination schedule IAW Vaccination Manual (Defence Health Manual Vol. 2, Part 8, Chap.
-12).
-Additional vaccinations: seasonal influenza vaccine and meningococcal meningitis vaccine.
-Tuberculosis is endemic throughout the region, post deployment screening is to be undertaken for personnel with close regular contact with a TB case; have spent 8 or more hours with a TB case in a confined environment; or deploy for 3 months or more to a country with an estimated annual TB incidence of at least 49/100K population, IAW Defence Health Manual Vol. 2, Part 8, Chapt.
-9 - Tuberculosis.
-COVID-19 - Cases have been reported in the region. there is low confidence in reporting and regional ability to detect, contain and respond to an outbreak; health infrastructure below Western Standards with limited capacity may impede access to emergency health support.
-Mitigated risk LOW LOW MITIGATED RISK OF TUBERCULOSIS: LOW (if all measures are MITIGATED RISK OF COVD-19 - HIGH if no effectively integral health support is deployed implemented) Threat category Environment Unmitigated risk MEDIUM Climatic conditions MEDIUM Heat MEDIUM Air quality MEDIUM Mitigations The nature of duties, climatic conditions and period of deployment are expected to exposure personnel to an increased risk of heat stress.
+Mitigations All personnel schedule IAW 2, Part 8, Cha Additional va meningococc Tuberculosis screening is to contact with a in a confined country with population, IA Tuberculosis.
+COVID-19 - confidence in respond to an anal vaccinations: seasonal influenza vaccine and ococcal meningitis vaccine. alosis is endemic throughout the region, post deployment ng is to be undertaken for personnel with close regular with a TB case; have spent 8 or more hours with a TB case affined environment; or deploy for 3 months or more to a with an estimated annual TB incidence of at least 49/100K ion, IAW Defence Health Manual Vol. 2, Part 8, Chapt.
+9 - alosis. p-19 - Cases have been reported in the region. there is low nce in reporting and regional ability to detect, contain and I to an outbreak; health infrastructure below Western ds with limited capacity may impede access to emergency

+Mitigated risk (if all measures are effectively implemented) LOW MITIGATED RISK OF TUBERCULOSIS: LOW MITIGATED RISK OF COVD-19 - HIGH if no integral health support is deployed

+Throat catagory Environmen t

+Threat category Unmitigated risk MEDIUM

+Unintigated Fisk MEDIUM

+Climatic conditions MEDIUM

+Heat MEDIUM

+Air quality MEDIUM

+Mitigations The nature of duties, climatic conditions and period of deployment are expected to exposure personnel to an increased risk of heat stress.
 Commanders are to ensure personnel comply with heat stress mitigations including work-rest cycles IAW SafetyMan - Work Environment: Excessive Heat or Cold In the conduct of their duties, personnel may be exposure to environmental contaminants (e.g. hazardous chemicals, asbestos)

 cognisant of t Operational S - Managemer information a s (including reduced air quality).
 Personnel are to be heir safety and maintain Australian Standards.
-Support Library Part 2, Vol. 3, Chap 3.12 Air Quality at of Particulate Matter Exposure provides and guidance in the event of reduced air quality-a areas affected by transboundary haze events.
+Support Library Part 2, Vol. 3, Chap 3.12 Air Quality at of Particulate Matter Exposure provides nd guidance in the event of reduced air quality - a areas affected by transboundary haze events.
 Mitigated risk (if all measures are effectively implemented) LOW